Jack Suwinski Player Props: Pirates vs. Rays

 Jack Suwinski At The Plate

-- Suwinski is hitting .279 with five doubles, six home runs and 14 walks.
+- Suwinski is batting .260 with five doubles, six home runs and 14 walks.

-- Suwinski has picked up a hit in 63.6% of his 22 games this year, with at least two hits in 18.2% of those games.

-- Looking at the 22 games he has played this year, he's went deep in five of them (22.7%), and in 7.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.